aNitMotD/aNitMotD/README.md

   A distilled AI interaction specification developed through extended dialogue, where a broader reasoning framework (principles, layers, modes) was reduced to only those elements necessary for responsibility-boundary recognition.
+  The UX layer (zr-ux) makes these boundaries recognizable in interaction, lowering the cognitive burden without providing conclusions.